 Solid wood floors can be sanded and refinished which many homeowners never do.

-Engineered floors are constructed of 3 or more thin sheets or plies of wood cross laminated together to for a single stable plank.
-Each plank is made like a sandwich, with stable, low cost wood providing the foundation, and the prettiest, more costly showpiece woods as the top surface.
+Engineered floors are constructed of 3 or more thin sheets or plies of wood cross laminated together for a single stable plank.
+Each plank is made like a sandwich, with stable, low-cost wood providing the foundation, and the prettiest, more costly showpiece woods as the top surface.

 >> For perspective on your choices, read How to Choose the Right Hardwood Floor for Your Home

 8. Looking for Sustainable Hardwood Options?
 Try Cork and Bamboo

 You may, though, be looking for a more sustainable option.
 In that case, you'll want to try cork flooring and bamboo.
 Cork and bamboo offer the performance and look of hardwood but without the need to cut down a tree.